armory/docs/content/en/docs/installation/guide/upgrade-oss-to-armory.md

 ## Overview of upgrading Spinnaker to Armory

-The Armory platform is installed with Armory-extended Halyard, very similarly to the way Open Source Spinnaker is installed with Open Source Halyard.
+The Armory platform is installed with Armory-extended Halyard, very similarly to the way Open Source Spinnaker<sup>TM</sup> is installed with Open Source Halyard.
 These are the key differences:

 * Armory-extended Halyard installs Armory's Enterprise distribution of Spinnaker; Open Source Halyard installs Open Source Spinnaker.
 * Armory versions are one major version ahead of Open Source.
 For example, Armory 2.18.x maps to Open Source Spinnaker 1.18.x.